 objective, designating or of the case of the object of a transitive verb or preposition.

-obsolete, a word or form of a word no longer in use.
+obsolete, a word or meaning or form of a word no longer in use.

 Old Celtic, ancestral language of modern Irish, Scottish, Welsh and related languages.